Deliver on UK climate finance commitments

 The UK Government should use its influence to help to secure a significantly increased climate finance goal for the period post-2025, ensuring this is needs-based and adaptable over time, responding to new evidence and emerging needs.
 The new goal must recognise the need for public grant-based finance where no returns on investment are required, particularly for adaptation and addressing loss and damage.
 The new goal must include sub-goals for mitigation, adaptation and addressing loss and damage.
 It should also explicitly recognise the special situation of Least-Developed Countries, Small Island Developing States and other highly climate-vulnerable contexts, including by prioritising them for grant-based and highly concessional finance.

-In addition, the UK Government should restore the value of Official Development Assistance (ODA) to 0.7% of Gross National Income.59 The Scottish Government should try to influence the UK Government to meet and exceed the 0.7% target.
+In addition, the UK Government should restore the value of Official Development Assistance (ODA) to 0.7% of Gross National Income.
+The Scottish Government should try to influence the UK Government to meet and exceed the 0.7% target.

 For further information:

-The World Bank’s Evolution Roadmap will not deliver climate justice, Eurodad, June 2023, https://www.eurodad.org/world_bank_evolution_roadmap_climate_justice?utm_campaign=newsletter_1_06_2023&utm_medium=email&utm_source=eurodad
+- The World Bank’s Evolution Roadmap will not deliver climate justice, Eurodad, June 2023, https://www.eurodad.org/world_bank_evolution_roadmap_climate_justice?utm_campaign=newsletter_1_06_2023&utm_medium=email&utm_source=eurodad

-Climate Finance Shadow Report 2023, Oxfam, June 2023: https://policy-practice.oxfam.org/resources/climate-finance-shadow-report-2023-621500/
+- Climate Finance Shadow Report 2023, Oxfam, June 2023: https://policy-practice.oxfam.org/resources/climate-finance-shadow-report-2023-621500/

-Building back with justice – dismantling inequalities after Covid-19, Christian Aid, 2020, buildingback-justice-covid19-report-jul2020_0.pdf (christianaid.org.uk) p.55
+- Building back with justice – dismantling inequalities after Covid-19, Christian Aid, 2020, building-back-justice-covid19-report-jul2020_0.pdf (christianaid.org.uk) p.55

 The ‘Fair Shares’ methodology is rooted in the science of carbon budgets and the principles of equity under the UNFCCC, see for example, Climate Fair Shares, FoE International, https://www.foei.org/what-we-do/climate-justice-and-energy/climate-fair-shares/